BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 Make sure you have 15000 Red Essence and a Rift Fragment, then fly to Helojak Island.

 In the bottom right corner, you can push a boulder to reach a raid den.
 Throw in 15000 Red Essence and a Rift Fragment, and you'll be able to battle **Shadow Beldum**!
+This Pokemon is similar to that of other Raid Dens: it starts with 40 EVs and 20 IVs for all six stats, and has custom moves: Life Dew, Zap Cannon, Gravity, and Iron Head.
 You will also get *Xen Waste* for the capture.

 Fly to Teila Resort and enter the Magrodar Crater.
 At night, you can push a floating Black Shard on the left to find Chimchar.
 Give it 12 Charcoal to catch **Chimchar**!